jadiha/jadiha/README.md

 # 👋 Hi there!
 I'm Jadiha Aruleswaran
 I'm a **Systems Design Engineering student** exploring my passion for integrating tech and creating a positive impact on our world!

----

-## 🌱 What I'm Working On
-- Developing **robotics solutions** with integrated systems for real-world applications.
-- Building a **personal website** to showcase my projects and write blogs.
-- Leading **tech teams** on projects that drive social good and promote innovation.

----

-## 🔭 Projects
+## 🌟 Current Work & Projects
-- **Zoober**: Autonomous food delivery system for the Toronto Zoo, integrating ROS, REST APIs, and Azure for seamless operation.
+- **Zoober**: Developing an autonomous food delivery system for the Toronto Zoo, integrating ROS, REST APIs, and Azure for seamless operation.
-- **Concordia App**: App coordinating volunteers and services in the Dominican Republic with Develop For Good.
+- **Concordia App**: Coordinating volunteers and services in the Dominican Republic with Develop For Good.
-- **Signverse**: An ASL Translator that converts sign language gestures into text or speech using computer vision.
+- **Signverse**: Building an ASL Translator to convert sign language gestures into text or speech using computer vision.

----
+- **Personal Website**: Creating a platform to showcase my projects and blogs while enhancing my web development skills.

 ## 💻 Skills & Tools

-### **Languages**
-Python, C++/C, Java, C#, JavaScript, HTML, CSS,  Ruby, SQL, Shell, Bash
+**Languages:** Python, C++/C, Java, C#, JavaScript, HTML, CSS, Ruby, SQL, Shell, Bash

-### **Frameworks & Tools**
-Robot Operating System (ROS), REST API's, React.JS, CodeceptJS, Bootstrap, Flutter
+**Frameworks & Tools:** ROS, REST APIs, React.JS, CodeceptJS, Bootstrap, Flutter

-### **Cloud & Development Tools**
-Microsoft Azure, Amazon Web Services, Terraform, Docker, Postman API, MATLAB
+**Cloud & Dev Tools:** Azure, AWS, Terraform, Docker, Postman API, MATLAB

----

 Feel free to explore my repositories and connect with me to collaborate or learn more about my work! 🚀